 Unfortunately, initial testing didn’t result in a model that was able to accurately predict when an avocado was ripe with better than chance accuracy.
 However, the avocado trees are hopeful that they’ll eventually crack their own code, providing more predictability about their ripeness, and in turn, driving down costs so that restaurants can stop charging extra for guac.

 Kale (Brassica oleracea)

 Kale has exploded in popularity in the last decade or so, and we have no idea why—and neither does kale!
 With LEAPH and RapidMiner, kale was able to plumb the Internet to look for evidence and chart its rise to health-food hero.
 Although celebrity endorsements seem to have played a role, the main driver is that people love to talk about how health they are on social media.
 Since eating kale is seen as a key part of a healthy lifestyle, more social media has driven more kale sales.

 And the kale ain’t complainin’!

 These are just a few examples of the kinds of impacts that RapidMiner can have when it puts the power of AI and ML in anyone’s hands—even plants.
 We’re excited to see what other plants come up with as we roll out our LEAPH interfaces in the coming weeks.

-Our new plant-based options are sure to rock the machine learning world to its roots, as is our new slogan: RapidMiner Go: literally so easy a potato can do it.
+Our new plant-based options are sure to rock the machine learning world to its roots, as is our new slogan: RapidMiner: literally so easy a potato can do it.

 What’s new in RapidMiner 9.9?
-Register for our upcoming webinar to learn how we’re making it easier to package and deploy Python code at the edge.
+Watch this on-demand webinar to learn how we’re making it easier to package and deploy Python code at the edge.